hkmshb/jobscrapper/docs/how-to/django.md

 The Django application provided in the `webapp` folder can be run directly on the host system outside Docker if you so choose.
-Possible options are listed below and in all cases database related environment variables need to be updated in the `.env` as show under each section:
+Possible options are listed below and in all cases database related environment variables need to be updated in the `.env` file as show under each section for different options below.

-Rename the `.env` file to `.env.sh` and `export ` command before every defined variable, eg:
+To begin, rename the `.env` file to `.env.sh` and add the `export ` command before every defined variable in the file, eg:

 ```ini
   # previos content